pallets/click/docs/commands.rst

 Nested Handling and Contexts
 ----------------------------

-As you can see from the earlier example the basic command group accepts a debug argument which is passed to its callback, but not to the sync command itself.
+As you can see from the earlier example, the basic command group accepts a debug argument which is passed to its callback, but not to the sync command itself.
 The sync command only accepts its own arguments.

-This allows tools to act completely independent of each other.
-But how does one command talk to a nested one?
+This allows tools to act completely independent of each other, but how does one command talk to a nested one?
 The answer to this is the :class:`Context`.

-Each time a command is invoked a new context is created and linked with the parent context.
-Normally you can't see these contexts, but they are there.
+Each time a command is invoked, a new context is created and linked with the parent context.
+Normally, you can't see these contexts, but they are there.
 Contexts are passed to parameter callbacks together with the value automatically.
 Commands can also ask for the context to be passed by marking themselves with the :func:`pass_context` decorator.
-In that case the context is passed as first argument.
+In that case, the context is passed as first argument.

 The context can also carry a program specified object that can be used for the program's purposes.
 What this means is that you can build a